pedropaulobrasca/backend-recruitment-test/README.md

 - The technical level of the implementation;
 - The level of creativity of the implementation.

-> Please keep in mind that we’re not evaluating whether you can build up an application with a million complex features.
-Do what you can within your available time.
-However, remember that the more things you can show, the more points your test will potentially earn.

 ### What we don't recommend doing

 - Asking someone to code your test for you;